librarysteve/infosec_everything/README.md

 # :computer: **Infosec Everything**
 ## Everything I've ever bookmarked on security, hacking, forensics, and coding.
-There's a bunch so hold on to your :beers:
+There's a bunch so hold on to your :tophat:

 ### Everything is organized in alphabetical order by topic.
 ### Main Topics: